 Greenhouse Gases.
-In October 30, 2009, the EPA published the final rule for mandatory monitoring and annual reporting of GHG emissions from various categories of facilities including fossil fuel suppliers, industrial gas suppliers, direct GHG emitters (such as electric generating facilities and industrial processes), and manufacturers of heavy-duty and off-road vehicles and engines.
+On October 30, 2009, the EPA published the final rule for mandatory monitoring and annual reporting of Greenhouse Gas ("GHG") emissions from various categories of facilities including fossil fuel suppliers, industrial gas suppliers, direct GHG emitters (such as electric generating facilities and industrial processes), and manufacturers of heavy-duty and off-road vehicles and engines.
 This rule does not require controls or limits on emissions, but requires data collection which began on January 1, 2010.
 The first annual reports were filed on September 30, 2011.
 Future reporting will be due by March 31 each year.
+LES intends to comply with the reporting requirements.